How can you start working in internal communication? What skills do you need and how can you learn?

 Internal Communication Training

-It costs £599 +VAT per person and if you’re a CIPR or IoIC member or nonprofit organisation, you can save 20%.
+It costs £599 +VAT per person to attend a Masterclass and if you’re a CIPR or IoIC member or nonprofit organisation, you can save 20%.
 See my Masterclasses website for more info.
 I’d love you to join me.

 What’s it like to attend the Internal Communication Masterclass?